Applying, Interviewing, and Getting a Job at Uber Corporate

 We recommend brushing up for the analytics tests, as well as putting yourself in the shoes of a Uber or Lyft drivers and doing some research on issues they might be facing.
 Being able to be empathetic with the people that really run these companies will take you a long way.
 Then brush up on the latest industry news by reading rideshare blogs like this one (therideshareguy.com) and prepare for any technical interview questions and answers as well as case studies and presentations that might be thrown your way.

-How to Prepare to for the Uber or Lyft Onsite Interview
+How to Prepare to for the Uber Onsite Interview

 There’s some steps you can take to be the most prepared for your interview.
 For example, read the interview review and questions and answers on Glassdoor.
 Then talk to someone at Uber or Lyft, or someone knowledgable on the industry, to share with you insider knowledge.
 Then talk to an Uber or Lyft driver to get a sense of their perspective.
 Here’s a study guide you can use: